panzerdp/dmitripavlutin.com/content/posts/099-react-controlled/index.md

 }
 ```

 Open the [demo](), then enter a query into the input field.
-The employees' list doesn't filter right away while you type, but only after passing 400ms after the latest keypress.
+The employees' list doesn't filter while you type, but after passing 400ms after the latest keypress.

-Because React controls the value of the input, you have to keep the state `const [query, setQuery] = useState('')` that updates the input value.

-The value that filters the employees' list requires a new state value (`debouncedQuery`), separate from the input value state.
+The value that filters the employees' list requires a new state value `debouncedQuery`, separate from the input value state.
 Doing so requires using a specialized hook
 `debouncedQuery = useDebouncedValue(query, 400)`.

-The `debouncedQuery` value must be used to filter the list of employees.

 Here's the implementation of `useDebouncedValue()`: